sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 <div style="text-align: right"> [Maaten, Hilton (2008) J of Machine Learning Research](http://jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf) </div>

 t-distributed stochastic neighborhood embedding (tSNE) is a **nonlinear** dimensionality reduction technique well-suited for embedding high-dimensional data for **visualization** in a low-dimensional space of two or three dimensions.
 Specifically, it models each high-dimensional object by a two- or three-dimensional point in such a way that **similar objects are modeled by nearby points** and dissimilar objects are modeled by distant points with high probability. […] t-SNE has been used for visualization in a wide range of applications, including […] bioinformatics […].
 While t-SNE plots often seem to display clusters, the **visual clusters can be influenced strongly by the chosen parameterization** and therefore a good understanding of the parameters for t-SNE is necessary.

 <div style="text-align: right"> Adapted from [Wikipedia](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) </div>

-Usefull links:
+Useful links:

 * [How to Use t-SNE Effectively](https://distill.pub/2016/misread-tsne/)

 How to run it:

 ```r
 SeuratObject <- RunTSNE(object = SeuratObject,